PrincetonUniversity/IBDmix/README.md

 All files are compressed with gzip.

 The easiest way to get started is to set your paths in the config file and run `snakemake` in the snakefiles directory.
+If mask statistics are generated, bedtools needs to be installed and included in PATH, otherwise run snakemake with the `--use-singularity` flag to download and use a docker container instead.

 #### Important Configuration Options
 > A note on wildcards.